djesmond/AgileField/README.md

 * `fieldLabel`: Style the label (Header) of the field.
 * `fieldHintText`: Style the hint text.
 * `fieldInput`: Styling for the html input.
-* `fieldMessage`: Styling for the message below the input.
+* `fieldFeedback`: Styling for the feedback message below the input.

 All of these support states from your validators.
 You can add as many as you want.
 By default the all contain 3 states: